 PHOTO BY ALEX HODOR-LEE

-and Scientific American, where she was a long-time writer and editor.
+Marguerite Holloway has written about the environment and science for publications including the New York Times, The New Yorker, Audubon, Wired and Scientific American, where she was a long-time writer and editor.
 She is a professor and the Director of Science and Environmental Journalism at the Graduate School of Journalism at Columbia University.
+She lives in New York City.

 “In an Increasingly Noisy Arctic, Will Narwhals Fall Silent?”